Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 \subsubsection{Bernstein polynomials modeling and Bayesian nonparametric inference}

-In many applications it is crucial to estimate joint probabilities such as $p=\prob(Y_1>y_1, Y_2>y_2)$, for pair of extreme values value $(y_1,y_2)$ which allows the estimation of related quantities such as small conditional probabilities $\prob(Y_j>y_j|Y_i>y_i)$ with $i,j=1,2$.
+\textbf{Theory}.
+In many applications, it is crucial to estimate joint probabilities of events such as $p=\prob(Y_1>y_1, Y_2>y_2)$, for pair of extreme values value $(y_1,y_2)$.
+These in turn allow for the estimation of related quantities such as small conditional probabilities $\prob(Y_j>y_j\mid Y_i>y_i)$ with $i,j=1,2$.
 Section \ref{sec:back_ground} describes a theoretical framework that can be used to approximate such probabilities and we now briefly describe a Bayesian nonparametric inference method based on Bernstein polynomials introduced by \cite{marcon2016}.